juxt/site/docs/src/pages/learn/kanban/kanban3.md

 <img src="/images/diagram.png"/>

-- This diagram demonstrates the connection between different documents in a simplified way.
+This diagram demonstrates the connection between different documents in a simplified way.
 We do not want to attach a single workflow ID to each workflowState, as a single state can be used by many different workflows.
-Eg a party planning board and a hiring board will both have a To Do state, but instead of creating two separate To Do WorkflowState documents, one connected to PartyPlanning and one connected to Hiring, we create a single ToDo state that is shared.
+Eg a party planning board and a hiring board will both have a ToDo state, but instead of creating two separate To Do WorkflowState documents, one connected to PartyPlanning and one connected to Hiring, we create a single ToDo state that is shared.
 This means we can query all our ToDos by looking up that single WorkflowState id, which will return all upcoming tasks regardless of the Workflow they belong to.

 In order for this to be possible we need to create a field in WorkflowState that contains all the Cards currently in that state.